What causes degenerative disc disease?

 While you cannot control the natural aging process of the spine, there are certain lifestyle choices you can make that can improve your overall spine health and reduce your risk of developing a degenerative spine condition.
 These lifestyle habits include:

-- Maintain a healthy weight to reduce unnecessary pressure on the spine.
+- Maintaining a healthy weight to reduce unnecessary pressure on the spine.

-- Limit alcohol and tobacco use because it decreases circulation to the discs and causes dehydration.
+- Limiting alcohol and tobacco use because it decreases circulation to the discs and causes dehydration.
 Additionally, constant alcohol consumption can lead to weight gain and inactivity.

-- Reduce high-impact sports like football and other contact sports that cause the spine to rapidly bend and snap.
+- Reducing high-impact sports like football, baseball and hockey that cause the spine to rapidly bend and snap.

-- Exercise regularly to strengthen the core muscles around the spine so they can help support the body’s weight and movement.
+- Exercising regularly to strengthen the core muscles around the spine so they can help support the body’s weight and movement.